 Online Hair Styling & Design Programs

-In the 2018-2019 academic year, 108 schools offered some type of hair styling/stylist and hair design program.
+In 2020-2021, 114 schools offered a hair styling program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.